genesiscommunitysuccess/docs/docs/04_web/02_web-components/03_interaction/11_tree-view.md

     ...
 ```

-Remember that if a `<alpha-tree-item>` has an event attached, then it will replicate to all components inside it.
+Remember that if an `<alpha-tree-item>` has an event attached, then it will replicate to all components inside it.
-In this example, `funtionName1()` will be called twice in case the sub-item 1 is selected:
+In this example, `funtionName1()` will be called twice if the sub-item 1 is selected:

 ```html
 <zero-tree-item @selected-change=${x => x.funtionName1()}>